suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

   </html>
 ```

 This is the HTML element with an attribute called lang.
 The lang attribute is used to set the document’s language - in this case en for English.
-The HTML element is the outermost “container” of our web page; everything else (apart from the doctype) is kept within the HTML tags.
+The HTML element is the outermost “container” of our web page.
+Everything else (apart from the doctype) is kept within the HTML tags.

 Inside the HTML element, enter the following:

 `<head></head>`

 There are two major sections inside the HTML element: the head and the body.
-This is the head element, this contains information about the page, but no information that will be displayed on the page itself.
+This is the head element, this contains information about the page but no information that will be displayed on the page itself.

 Inside the head element, enter the following: